gravitational/teleport/rfd/0109-opsgenie-plugin.md

 }
 ```

-When the access request has been approved or denied the alert created in OpsGenie will have a note added to it using the ‘Add note to alert’ endpoint.
+When the access request has been approved or denied the alert created in Opsgenie will have a note added to it using the ‘Add note to alert’ endpoint.
 Then the alert will be closed using the ‘Close alert’ endpoint.

 ```
 <Reviewer> reviewed the request at <someTime>.